Olivier-Boudeville/OSDL-Orge/src/doc/Orge-game-system.rst

 +------------------------+---------------------------+-------------------+---------------------+

-.. [#] The creature's own life expectancy is not taking into account here: not all creatures could reach the *Ancient* age classifier.
+.. [#] The creature's own life expectancy is not taken into account here: not all creatures could reach the *Ancient* age classifier.

 .. [#] Unless specific conditions are met during the lifespan of a creature (ex: special magic used), its life expectancy should not exceed 150% of the average one defined for its species.